 CLIENT: Quentin Thomas Associates, Inc.

-SKILLS: HTML, CSS/Sass, Javascript, jQuery, Gulp, PHP, WordPress
+SKILLS: HTML, CSS, SCSS, Javascript, jQuery, Gulp, PHP, WordPress

 The latest version of the QTA website was designed by their in-house creative.
-I worked with them directly to realize their vision using a bespoke WordPress theme.
-I gave special consideration to making it easy for employees to add and remove content.
+I worked directly with them to realize their vision using a bespoke WordPress theme.
+I gave special consideration to making it easy for staff to add and remove content.
 The design emphasizes high-quality photography and showcases the company’s lighting design work.

 Marvelous Cards